-Operating system Notes Charon version Configuration steps Windows 2008 R2 Windows 2012 R2 Windows 2016 TCP Chimney offload must be disabled.
-Note: TCP Chimney Offload is a networking technology that helps tra workload from the CPU to a network adapter during network data tran Warning The commands to enable and disable TCP Chimney Offload (patched) • Charon-AXP/PDP/V/ V4.8 Build 183-02 ar above (patched) Build type 1 Windows 7 Windows 8 & 8.1 specific applications and ports require that the Windows Firev service and Base Filtering Engine (BFE) services are running using these commands or the Network Control Center Utility, that the Windows Firewall service and BFE service are running Running guests will have to be powered off/on for the new setting Vall Older versions of Before Charon-AXP/PDP/VAX ensure Older versions of g.
-Do not use the network Windows 10 To check TCP Chimney offload is disabled, use the following con C:\Windows\system32>netsh int tcp show global TCP chimney offload.
-Plea only the manual settings described in this chanter Querying active state TCP Global Parameters Receive-Side Scaling State: enabledChimney Offload State: disabledNetDMA State: disabledDirect Cache Access (DCA): disabled To revert back to the original settings manually, use the following C:\Windows\system32>netsh int tcp set global chimney=automatic command: Older versions of Windows Aunning guests will have to be powered off/on for the new setting taken into account s to be Charon-AXP/PDP/VAX v supported on these old versions of Windows ersions Configuration type 3
+Operating system Notes Charon version Configuration steps Windows 2008 R2 Windows 2012 R2 TCP Chimney offload must be disabled.
+TCP Chimney Offload is a networking technology that helps trans workload from the CPU to a network adapter during network data t CHARON-VAX V4.7 and CHARON-AXP V4.7 Build 171-10 and above (patched) Charon-AXP/PDP/VAX V4.8 Build 183-02 Configuration type 1 Windows 2016 Windows 7 Windows Warning The commands to enable and disable TCP Chimney Offload for specific applications and ports require that the Windows Firewall service and Base Filtering Engine (BFE) services are running.
+Before using these commands or the Network Control Center Utility, ensure that the Windows Firewall service and BFE service are running.
+Older versions of Charon-AXP/PDP/VAX Configuration type 2 8 & 8.1 Windows 10 Running guests will have to be powered off/on for the new settings to be taken into account.
+Do not use the network control center utility to disable TCP chimney offload.
+Please use only the manual settings described in this chapter To check TCP Chimney offload is disabled, use the following c C:\Windows\system32>netsh int tcp show global Querying active state ommands: TCP Global Parameters Receive-Side Scaling State : enabled Chimney Offload State : disabled NetDMA State : disabled Direct Cache Access (DCA) : disabled To revert back to the original settings manually, use the followi ng command: C:\Windows\system32>netsh int tcp set global chimney=automatic Older versions of Windows Running guests will have to be powered off/on for the new sett taken into account ings to be Charon-AXP/PDP/VAX versions supported on these old versions of Windows Configuration type 3